jiko/cyborgmanifesto/index.md

 of subsistence networks for the most vulnerable.
 Since much of this picture interweaves with the social relations of science and technology, the urgency of a socialist-feminist politics addressed to science and technology is plain.
-There is much now being tione, and the grounds for political work are rich.
+There is much now being done, and the grounds for political work are rich.
 For example, the efforts to develop forms of collecdve struggle for women in paid work, like SEIU's District 925,<sup><a id="ref3" href="#note3">[3]</a></sup>
 should be a high priority